 - Executive benchmarking analysis comparing our executives base salary, target variable pay, and total cash compensation (base salary and target variable pay) to market.
-The compensation consultants also provided details on post-IPO competitive market levels of equity compensation; and - Review of executive employment agreements for competitiveness and compliance with institutional shareholder advisor and general market governance requirements.
+The compensation consultants also provided details on post-IPO competitive market levels of equity compensation; and - 2.
+Review of executive employment agreements for competitiveness and compliance with institutional shareholder advisor and general market governance requirements.
 Ann Hewitt also provided recommendations regarding the competitiveness of the employment agreements against similarly situated companies.

 The compensation committee considered Aon Hewitt's recommendations as well as relevant market practices when setting executive compensation to align our executive compensation program with the market for which we compete for executive talent.
 Our market for executive recruiting is generally other restaurant or retail concepts.
 For non-operations executives, we look at the general restaurant industry.
-In evaluating the competiveness of our executive compensation program, we target compensation against the restaurant industry, specifically the limited-service restaurant segment, national and local competitors to help ensure we are competitive, focusing on items such as equity awards, merit pay, incentive pay and paid time off.
+In evaluating the competitiveness of our executive compensation program, we target compensation against the restaurant industry, specifically the limited-service restaurant segment, and national and local competitors to help ensure we are competitive, focusing on items such as equity awards, merit pay, incentive pay and paid time off.
 We evaluate our executives on a scale of one through five.
 A score of three means the executive is a "Contributor," four is a "High Contributor" and five is a "Star."
-Annual cash compensation varies based on the executive's score, performance and contributions to Potbelly.
+Annual cash compensation varies based on the executive's score, other individual performance measures.
+Company performance, and contributions to Potbelly.

 Executive pay is tied to both the Company's and the individual's annual performance.
 Merit increases, annual incentive compensation, stock options, when granted, and paid time off are generally awarded in March or April of each year, following completion of the first quarter annual performance review cycle, the annual financial audit and approval from the compensation committee.
 The employment agreements of our named executive officers specify each executive's annual incentive bonus target under our current bonus program.
-In addition, under our current bonus program, at the discretion of our Chief Executive Officer, up to 10% of the annual bonus pool approved by the compensation committee may be applied on a discretionary basis to award exceptional individual performers, including the other named executive officers.
+In addition, at the discretion of the compensation committee in the case of our Chief Executive Officer, and at the discretion of our Chief Executive Officer and upon the approval of the compensation committee in the case of our other executive officers, there may be an increase or decrease applied to the annual bonus awarded to an executive, including the other named executive officers, in order to account for exceptional circumstances.
+However, it is anticipated that such bonuses would only be awarded under unusual circumstances to further the objectives of our compensation program.
+For example, the named executive officers received a discretionary cash bonus for the performance in fiscal year 2016.
+See "-Non-Equity Incentive Awards-2016 Discretionary Bonus" below.